laasti/route/README.md

 ## License

 Released under the MIT License.
-See LICENSE file.
+See LICENSE.txt file.